 The term “lowest seed” typically applies to the 16th-seeded teams, which are considered to be among the most unlikely teams to win the tournament.
 Historically, it’s rare for any team ranked lower than #12 to make it out of the first round.
-Even more rarely, they make it all the way to the championship game.
+It’s rare for any “low” seed to make it to the Final Four.
 So, when people talk about “the lowest seed to win March Madness,” they’re usually referring to a team that has defied all odds and gone against conventional wisdom to become champions.

 One such example of this happened in 2018 when the University of Maryland-Baltimore County (UMBC) Retrievers pulled off one of the biggest upsets in sports history.
 UMBC was the #16 seed going up against the #1 overall seed Virginia Cavaliers, who had lost just three games during the entire season leading up to that matchup.
 But despite being huge underdogs, UMBC went on to defeat Virginia 74–54, becoming the first ever #16 seed to defeat a #1 seed in tournament history.

 This feat is more impressive when considering that no other No. 8 seed had ever even made it to the Final Four before, let alone become national champions.
-The next lowest seed to make it to the Final Four was in 2006 when George Mason, another No. 8 seed, achieved the same feat (NCAA).
+Since then, three 8-seeds have made the title game — Butler in 2011, Kentucky in 2014, and North Carolina in 2022 — with all of them coming short of the title.

 Why Do The Lowest Seeds Rarely Win?

 As with most sports tournaments, the higher-seeded teams tend to win more often than lower-seeded teams.
-This is because teams with higher seeds have typically won more games throughout the regular season.
+Teams with higher seeds have typically won more games throughout the regular season, against much tougher opponents.
 Even teams with seeds of four or lower are still considered longshots to win the tournament.

-The reason why lower seeds struggle to make it to the end of the tournament comes down to two main factors: talent and experience.
+The reason why lower seeds struggle to make it to the end of the tournament comes down to one main factor: talent.
 The teams at the top of the rankings usually feature a combination of experienced players, high-level athletes, and talented coaches.
-On the other hand, the lower-seeded teams are usually filled with younger players who may lack the experience and physical attributes to compete against the best teams in college basketball.

 As a result, the lower seeds typically face an uphill battle against the higher-seeded teams.
-It is not uncommon for a top seed to beat a sixteen seed by thirty points or more.
-This means that in order for a lower seed to win, they must rely on overperforming their opponents and playing a perfect game.
-This can be difficult to do in such a short amount of time and across multiple games.
+It is not uncommon for a top seed to beat a sixteen seed by 30 points or more.

-In conclusion, it is very rare for a low seed to win March Madness due to the talent and experience gap between them and the top teams.
+It is very rare for a low seed to win March Madness due to the talent gap between them and the top teams.
 Despite this, there are cases where lower seeds have managed to defy all odds and take home the title.